 Commencing, rent for the hotel is £150,000 per annum for a term of 35 years with an option to renew for a further 15 years with 5 yearly rent reviews.
 The lodge will be completed in July 2000.
 Located on the A4, with easy access to junction 18 of the M5 motorway, Anchor Road is opposite the harbourside regeneration area.
 The Travelodge will form part of a comprehensive scheme, which includes a large Adult Education College and residential apartments overlooking the harbour with views to the SS Great Britain.

-Property conveyancing is elevated open to be obtained, a purchaser chooses to buy the property, an offer is submitted and perceived, and the get-togethers push forward to wrapping of the course of action up.
-This will be the second Granada Travelodge in Bristol, the other being a roadside lodge at Cribbs Causeway, junction 17 of the M5.
+property valuation melbourne is elevated open to be obtained, a purchaser chooses to buy the property, an offer is submitted and perceived, and the get-togethers push forward to wrapping of th

 Granada's John Bates commented: As part of our expanding acquisition programme, Granada is seeking more and more city centre locations for Travelodge.
 The location is ideal for business people as it is centrally located but still within easy reach of the M5.
 Travelodge not only offers value for money but also quality and convenience.
 Anglo Lamron Plc has started work on its 3,576 sq m (38,500 sq ft) speculative office development, knows as Egale, at 76-80 St Albans Road, in Watford town centre.